Beat the Winter Blues: Effective Tips for a Healthier Mind

 Winter can be beautiful when snow falls but losing more light during the day can leave us feeling dreary inside.
-With the bite of cold blanketing the darkness it can play on a deep level of our mental psych, plaguing us with the doom and gloom of depression.
+The bite of cold blankets the darkness.
+It can deeply affect our mental psych, leading to feelings of doom and gloom linked to depression.
 Is it so inevitable it can’t be avoided?

-Science has now proven the winter blues is a very real thing and even given the name (SAD) or Seasonal Affective Disorder for those who dread the yearly suffering on a larger scale (think about talking to a professional if this applies to you).
-Our biological clocks are knocked off course when the days get shorter, not to mention that cold can chase us indoors leading to less physical activity and more binge eating.
+Science has now proven the winter blues is a very real thing.
+They have even given it the name (SAD) or Seasonal Effective Disorder.
+This is for those who dread the yearly suffering on a larger scale.
+Think about talking to a professional if this applies to you.
+Our biological clocks are knocked off course when the days get shorter.
+The cold can chase us indoors.
+This leads to less physical activity and more binge eating.

 So, let’s break this yearly cycle with trying to beat the winter blues away.
 On board?

-If you’ve read my blog about the ‘Brain Boosting Lifestyle Change’, which I developed to keep myself consistently beating depression naturally, it might be a good starting point to lay down a foundation to ward off the winter blues. (verify with a health professional first.
+If you’ve read my blog about the ‘Brain Boosting Lifestyle Change’, you know I developed it for a purpose.
+I created it to keep myself consistently beating depression naturally.
+It is a good starting point to lay down a foundation to ward off the winter blues. (verify with a health professional first.
 There is an outlined calendar available for print that you can take with you.
-You will need the weaning off bad carb calendar to jump start the lifestyle change.)
+You will need the weaning off bad carbs calendar to jump start the lifestyle change.)

-The BBLC (Brain Boosting Lifestyle Change) will keep you on a positive path once it is customized to your body mentally, physically and emotionally.
+The BBLC (Brain Boosting Lifestyle Change) will keep you on a positive path.
+It does this once it is customized to your body mentally, physically, and emotionally.

-In addition to the BBLC, here are some more helpful tips to keep from hibernating like a bear and enjoying winter more like a penguin.
+Besides the BBLC, here are some tips.
+They will help you avoid hibernating like a bear.
+Enjoy winter more like a penguin.
 Trust me, it’s possible!

 What Goes In The Body Matters:

-One thing that reveals tricky about the gloom, in winter, is that the natural tendency for our body to soak in vitamin D his hindered.
+The winter gloom poses a tricky challenge.
+Our body’s natural tendency to soak in vitamin D is hindered.
 It becomes essential that ‘D’ is a key… in aiding to a healthy brain.
-Consult a doctor on a natural vitamin supplement and be weary of grabbing it from an additive in milk, eggs and juice which are loaded with sugars, hormones and other unhealthy additives; These do your brain more harm than good.
+Consult a doctor on a natural vitamin supplement.
+Avoid getting it as an additive in milk, eggs, and juice.
+These are loaded with sugars, hormones, and other unhealthy additives.
+They do your brain more harm than good.

 Remember how we use to say “You are what you eat?”
 Well, sorry friends, but your brain feels the wrath of bad food (that taste so good).
 Your brain is one hungry organ, feeding off about twenty percent of your daily intake.
-This means, not only are you eating what effects important parts of your body’s mechanical makeup such as gut, sugar levels, thyroid, heart, nerves, muscles, immune system (etc etc) but you are effecting it ALL.
+This means you are consuming food that affects vital parts of your body’s mechanical makeup.
+This includes the gut, sugar levels, thyroid, heart, nerves, muscles, and immune system (etc etc).
+You are affecting all of it.
+ALL.
 Know why?

 The body works as a unit!
 (And YOUR brain is the main operator of the machine)

-And we, people, LOVE to shock are systems around the holidays with excuses to over eat and stuff ourselves with overly processed food.
-Social gatherings are wonderful and you should truly enjoy yourself with good food but don’t cave in with overindulgence because then we just beat ourselves over it later.
+We, people, LOVE to surprise our systems during the holidays.
+We find excuses to overeat.
+We stuff ourselves with overly processed food.
+Social gatherings are wonderful.
+You should truly enjoy yourself with good food.
+However, don’t cave in with overindulgence.
+Otherwise, we just beat ourselves over it later.
 How many times have you said in January, “Oh, I need to start working out again.
 I ate too much around the holidays”?

-In winter our body is naturally craving more grains and “bad” because these types of foods release “happy” chemicals in the brain.
-As we continue to feed ourselves these types of foods we grow an immunity, so to say, needing more and more to get “that fix.”
+In winter, our body naturally craves more grains.
+It also desires “bad” foods because they release “happy” chemicals in the brain.
+As we continue to eat these types of foods, we become less sensitive to them.
+So, we need more and more to get “that fix.”
 Yes, addiction.
-When January comes around and winter still fogs the air, you literally have to put your body and brain into shock before weaning off the bad food.
-Your relationship with food can cause cycles of dips in and out of depressed moments, attack self-esteem and hurt your brain and body from the inside out.
+When January arrives, and winter continues to fog the air, you have to shock your body and brain.
+This must happen before weaning off the bad food.
+Your relationship with food can cause cycles of dips in and out of depressed moments.
+It can attack your self-esteem.
+It hurts your brain and body from the inside out.

 Ouch!
 Is it worth it?

 Worried food IS the only reason you enjoy the holidays?
-Find healthier options and if going to a party or get together offer to bring trays you can share and prefer to eat (that are made healthy).
-Cooking books like The Food Babe Kitchen and other healthy, yet delicious, recipes she has listed on her blog might be a good jump start for you to enjoy good food.
+Find healthier options.
+If going to a party or get together, offer to bring trays you can share.
+Choose foods you prefer to eat that are made healthy.
+Cooking books like The Food Babe Kitchen can be a good jump start for you to enjoy good food.
+You can also explore other healthy, yet delicious, recipes she has listed on her blog.
 Check her out.

 Lastly, if you missed it, check out my blog about depression fighting spices.
 This is an easy way to start adding brain healthy foods in your everyday life.
 MaryRuth Organics just released Holy Basil drops too, which is an easy supplement to add to your tea or smoothie.
 Holy Basil has shown to fight anxiety and stress along with many other health benefits.